-How Much Do USPS Postage Meters Cost?
+How Much Do USPS Postage Meters Cost in 2022?

 USPS postage meters are not available for purchase, but they can be rented for around $19 – $150 per month, depending on your company’s mailroom volume.